Armenia lobby in the United States

-The Armenian American lobby is the diverse coalition of those who, as individuals and as groups, seek to influence the United States foreign policy in support of Armenia, Armenians or Armenian policies.
-One of its primary goals is for the United States to recognize the Armenian genocide, but the Turkish lobby have, until recently, successfully lobbied against this.
+The Armenian American lobby is a collection of formal and informal groups and professional lobbyists seeking to influence United States foreign policy in support of Armenia, Armenians or Armenian policies.
+The purpose and political influence of the lobby has shifted over time, but has included advocacy for Armenian genocide recognition and military support for Armenia.

-Organization
+History

+In 1918, the American Committee for the Independence of Armenia (ACIA) was founded by Vahan Cardashian, the former Consul of the Ottoman Empire in Washington.
+The organization lobbied on behalf of the Armenian Revolutionary Federation (ARF)-governed Republic of Armenia.
+The ACIA was restructured into the Armenian National Committee of America (ANCA) in 1941.

+In 1972, the Armenian Assembly of America was formed as "a new Armenian organization in which leaders from various Armenian groups would participate for the benefit of the community as a whole."
+The key founding members were contributors to the Armenian General Benevolent Union, the largest remaining non-ARF organization.

+In 1982, the ANCA-affiliated Zoryan Institute, a research institute dedicated to scholarship relating to human rights and genocide, was established.
+The AAA founded the competing Armenian National Institute in 1997, with the goal of raising public awareness of the Armenian Genocide and seeking legal retribution.

+Structure

-The Armenian lobby is almost exclusively formed by domestic organizations such as the Armenian National Committee of America and the Armenian Assembly of America, leaving the Armenian Government largely out of the lobbying process.
-The two organizations have similar lobbying goals, mostly revolving around improving U.S. relations with Armenia in terms of aid, blocking aid to Turkey and Azerbaijan, as well as their ultimate goal of Armenian genocide recognition.
+The Armenian lobby is almost exclusively formed by lobby groups and associated think tanks such as the Armenian National Committee of America (ANCA) and the Armenian Assembly of America (AAA), leaving the Armenian government largely out of the lobbying process.
+The two organizations have similar lobbying goals, mostly revolving around improving U.S. relations with Armenia in terms of aid, blocking aid to Turkey and Azerbaijan, as well as their now-accomplished goal of Armenian genocide recognition.
 However, the two groups provide different approaches to promoting the Armenian cause.
 The ANCA focuses mostly on grassroots initiatives to mobilize a highly concentrated Armenian electorate.
 On the other hand, the AAA focuses on retaining large donations from influential Armenians in America.
 The AAA draws upon the AIPAC model, which is very much centered on influencing foreign policy.
-The competition between these two groups creates a "hyper-mobilization" of resources in the Armenian community, because the two organizations also have similar goals.
+The competition between these two groups creates a "hyper-mobilization" of resources in the Armenian community, because the two organizations have similar goals.